AngelinaNSS/AngelinaNSS/README.md

 AI-powered imaging and monitoring technologies can enhance the monitoring of fetal development during pregnancy.
 This includes the use of advanced imaging techniques and wearable devices to track fetal growth, movement, and overall well-being.

-# Could AI and Robotic technology aid buisnesseses in the food industry in the future?
+# Could AI technology help and improve food industry buisnesseses in the future?

 AI and more robotic development has the potential to revolutionize the food industry in many different ways, offering businesses new opportunities for efficiency, innovation, and customer engagement.
 One of the biggest problems that restaraunts and other food service industries are facing, is Food Waste.
 It is estimated that around one-third of all food produced globally is wasted.
 This has a significant environmental impact and is leading to valuable resources and financial losses for businesses.
 An example of such an advancement is using artificial intelligence and machine learning algorithms to analyze data and predict food demand more accurately.
 There are several ways these new technologies could benefit businesses in the food industry in the future.
 Some other examples include: